Giully314/Gargantua/README.md

 # Personal considerations
 This is my first real project in C++ and my first engine.
+I'm developing this engine because i find really interesting how simulations are created.
+I also want start to develop a game based on pixel simulation.

 # Resource that i found useful